our mission and vision:

 At Seattle School for Boys, we believe that adolescent boys learn best when they are allowed to move their bodies and when they are given the opportunity to actively engage in the curriculum.

 So, when delving into many topics, the four walls of the typical classroom give way to trees and rivers and dirt paths.
 SSB’s Mobile Education Laboratory shuttles students from the indoor classroom to limitless outdoor spaces, utilizing the many public parks and spaces nearby.
-In addition to outdoor education opportunities, partnerships with community organizations allow our students to get hands-on experience and guidance from experts in areas such as engineering, construction, glass-blowing, and more.
+In addition to outdoor education opportunities, partnerships with community organizations allow our students to get hands-on experience and guidance from experts in areas such as engineering, construction, the arts, and more.
 At SSB, students spend a significant amount of their time thoughtfully engaged in experiential learning activities outside of the classroom.

 NWAIS Core Values